christophsax/x13story/README.md

 For sharing, the `viewer` function allows you to interactively inspect X-13 stories anywhere on the web.
-For example, you can put it to [GitHubGist](https://gist.github.com) and make the link available to anyone you want, even without setting up an account.
+For example, you can put it to [GitHub Gist](https://gist.github.com/christophsax/713ba85ec7540541a140cb000189e190) and make the link available to anyone you want, even without setting up an account.

 We intend to collect stories on X-13ARIMA-SEATS in the *x13story* package and